-Table 1-14 Description of the Impact and Waste Management Measures During Land Development Phase
+Table 1-14 Description of the Impact and Waste Management Measures During Land Development Phas A

-Key Environmental Aspects Environmental Impact Waste Management System Earthmoving, and Re-filling of earth materials to achieve the Water - Possible Siltation of the sea Immediate compaction of the area to further mitigate the designed elevation of the Road Safety and Traffic dust. landform and soil stabilization Duck Dallytian and Incomes in Naise Implementation of traffic Dust Pollution and Increase in Noise Level management that is appropriate for the area Road signs shall be placed at appropriate locations to alert motorist along the highway.
-Traffic warden shall be stationed at strategic locations to guide traffic. to guide traffic.Observed operating hours Regular Maintenance of equipment and vehicles a.
+Fliase Key Environmental Aspects Environmental Impact Waste Management System Key Environmental Aspects Earthmoving, and Re-filling of earth materials to achieve the designed elevation of the landform and soil stabilization Water - Possible Siltation of the sea Immediate compaction of the area to further mitigate the dust.
+Implementation of traffic management that is appropriate for the area Road signs shall be placed at appropriate locations to alert motorist along the highway.
+Traffic warden shall be stationed at strategic locations to guide traffic.
+Observed operating hours Regular Maintenance of equipment and vehicles a.
 Proposed Access Ways / Access Link to the Shore / Road Transport Accessibility